ShaiGerbiApps/Music/FAQ.md

-#### Q: How do I get the beta version of Retro Music?
+#### Q: How do I get the beta version of Music?
 You can opt-in for the beta build by clicking on this link: https://play.google.com/apps/testing/com.shaigerbi.retromusic

 #### Q: How to restore my purchases?
-Make sure to switch and use account in the Play Store app through which you purchased before installing Retro music.
+Make sure to switch and use account in the Play Store app through which you purchased before installing Music.
 The account used to install the app is also used to purchase/restore the pro license.

 If you already installed, remove all other accounts except the one with which you purchased premium.
 Then restore the purchase.